maklja/rxjs-observable-spy/packages/chaiObservableSpy/README.md

 ## ChaiJS should assertion type

-This library also extends ChaiJS's assertion style of writing tests.
+This library also extends ChaiJS's should assertion style of writing tests.

 ```ts
 import chai from 'chai';